kikirikikrikri/kikirikikrikri.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

+- International Relations Undergrad
+- Professional background: Worked for a Consulting firm, Investment Bank, Wealth Management and a Last Mile delivery Startup
+- Entrepreneurship: Sold 2 products My team and I developped.
+Currently giving maintanance to 16 small companies which happen to use our products.

 My name is Enrique Collado.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I have no DS experience but soon will since I'm taking courses and doing projects.